 Phase I studies – safety

 Of note is the fact that phase I clinical trials tend to exclude women.
 For safety reasons, regulatory authorities recommend excluding women of childbearing age in early clinical testing until drug candidates pass all toxicity screenings.
-A phase I trial can take several months, up to an year on average.
+According to the FDA, a phase I trial can take several months.

 Phase II studies – proof of concept